digital-asset/daml/docs/source/triggers/index.rst

    :end-before: -- SUBSCRIBER_TEMPLATE_END

 This template allows the ``subscriber`` to subscribe to ``Original`` s where ``subscribedTo`` is the ``owner``.
-For each of these ``Original`` s, our DAML trigger should then automatically create an instance of third template called ``Copy``:
+For each of these ``Original`` s, our DAML trigger should then automatically create an instance of a third template called ``Copy``:

 .. literalinclude:: ./template-root/src/CopyTrigger.daml